-In our fifth article of this series, we will talk about the third must-have for retirement – a strong healthcare safety net that takes care of your healthcare needs.
+In the fifth and final installment of this series, we explore the third must-have for retirement – a strong healthcare safety net that takes care of your healthcare needs.

-Ageing is inescapable.
-As we age, our body’s healing ability declines significantly, especially in the silver years.
-We become more susceptible to illnesses and injuries which may eventually lead to some forms of disability.
+Aging is inescapable.
+As we age, our body’s healing ability declines significantly, especially in our silver years.
+We become more susceptible to illnesses and injuries, which may eventually lead to some forms of disability.
 The Ministry of Health (MOH) estimated that one in two healthy Singaporeans aged 65 could become severely disabled in their lifetime and may need long-term care.
 Furthermore, 3 in 10 severely disabled persons remain disabled for 10 years or more.
 With rising medical costs and longer life expectancy, having a safety net that will take care of our healthcare costs is a must-have for retirement.

-The cost of healthcare can come from 3 areas:
+The cost of healthcare can come from three areas:

 - Outpatient treatments

 These are treatments for common ailments (e.g. cough and colds), dental care as well as chronic conditions like hypertension and diabetes.
 The cost of treatment at GPs or even specialist clinics are generally manageable but the on-going follow-ups for chronic conditions can be a financial burden.